Google must let UK publishers opt out of AI search under new rules

-June 3 : Britain has imposed new conduct requirements on Google's search services, including allowing publishers to stop their content being used to power the U.S. tech giant's AI features, as the watchdog ramps up its oversight.
+Britain has imposed new conduct requirements on Google's search services, including allowing publishers to stop their content from being used to power the United States tech giant's artificial intelligence features, as the watchdog ramps up its oversight.

-The CMA on Wednesday said the requirements imposed on Google under the digital markets competition regime gave "publishers more control and stronger bargaining power over the use of their content," while securing a fair deal.
+The CMA on Wednesday (Jun 3) said the requirements imposed on Google under the digital markets competition regime gave "publishers more control and stronger bargaining power over the use of their content", while securing a fair deal.

 News websites and other publishers have seen click-through rates drop sharply as a result of users relying on overviews generated with the help of AI.